 I'm in the process of transferring my current homeowner mortgage to a Buy to Let TSB mortgage.
 I have been informed by my broker that I need a lawyer as part of the process.
 I got in contact with my previous Exmoor conveyancing firm who dealt with the legals when I originally bought the property.
 The fee calculation supplied of £450 plus VAT is surprising as I am not require purchase conveyancing - it’s simply a straightforward remortgage.

-The estimate does seem marginally steep.
-If you shop around you may be able to get the conveyancing a bit cheaper by as much as a hundred pounds.
-On the other hand, you couldcome to regret opting for an a cheaper lawyer.
-If is important to ensure that the firm can represent your mortgage company.
-Do use our search tool to select a Exmoor conveyancing company on the lender’s approved list of lawyers which can often include conveyancing solicitors in Exmoor.
+The estimate fees are a tad high.
+If you are willing to invest time contrasting quotes you might get the conveyancing a bit cheaper by as much as £100 plus VAT.
+On the other hand, if you were content with the conveyancing the firm gave you mightcome to rue opting for an an untested lawyer.
+Don't forget to be sure that the solicitor can represent TSB.
+You can make use of our search tool to select a Exmoor conveyancing firm on the TSB approved list of lawyers, which can often include conveyancing solicitors in Exmoor.